turingschool/front-end-curriculum/projects/module-2/game-time.md

 ## Background and Description

-For this project you will learn object-oriented programming (OOP) principles by building out a game show.
+For this project you will solidify your understanding of object-oriented programming (OOP) principles by building out a game show.
 This is an opportunity to work with classes to build a program at a larger scale than you have with previous projects.
 This is also an opportunity for you to build out a program based on user stories - which is more aligned to what you can expect to see working with product managers in a production environment.

 Building software, at its core, is about solving problems.
 Generally speaking, the first step in finding a solution to the problem is to be sure that you have clearly identified the problem as well what features the solution must incorporate.
 From here, we can flesh out the _requirements_ that specify what our program should have.
 You will be assigned to build one of the following games: